 When you look for an ABR® before you look for a home, you’ll be served, not sold.
 Your interests become their interests.
 And you’ll be working with someone who has gone the extra mile by completing specialized training in delivering the best in buyer-representation services.
 Plus, a REALTOR® who has an ABR® Designation also has an established track record, with proven experience in representing the concerns of home buyers.

 The ABR® Designation is awarded through the Real Estate Buyer’s Agent Council, or REBAC, which was founded in 1988 to promote superior buyer-representation skills and services.
 REBAC is an affiliate of the National Association of REALTORS® (NAR).

-If you are in Edmonton, We work with buyers throughout the greater Edmonton area.
-Call Mike 780-242-5229 or Audrey 780-910-5179.
-If you are anywhere else, call us and we will refer you to an incredible ABR® in your area. (or just fill out my contact form if you prefer).
+If you are in Edmonton, I work with buyers throughout the greater Edmonton area.
+Call Mike 780-242-5229.
+If you are anywhere else, call me and I'll refer you to an incredible ABR® in your area. (or just fill out my contact form if you prefer).

 ABR® vs. Buyer's Rep: A REALTOR® Designation